 The New Webster's Dictionary

 The New Webster's Dictionary

-We lavite special attention to the fact that the latest provision complete Wobster is sowe 19 years old, and quite out of data.
+We isvite special attention to the fact that the latest previous complete Webster is now 19 years old, and quite out of data.

-A single page in this book (1009) defines 36 words and found in Webster's international Dictionary; nother page (117) defines 20 end-words.
-MADUM, the various RAYS, TRUST, BANZAI, GARWORDS, AND MARCH CONTROL OF THE STANDARD CONTROL OF THE WORDS AND THE STANDARD CONTROL OF THE STA
+A single page in this book (1089) defines 36 words not found in Webster is increasional Dictionary; another page (1172) defines 23 such words.
+RADIUM, the various RAYS, TRUST, BANZAI, GARGE, SHIMOSE, etc., and all other modern words, also old words with modern meanings, such as GRAFT, are properly defined.

+The lite of elements in WEBSTER'S UNIVERSAI, DICTIONARY shows SEVEN MORE elements than the list of elements in the Dysarrold Webster a laternational Dictionary.
+The names of those that are not to be found in the old laternational or defined in their proper occululary place in that book, see as follows:

+ACTINIUM, DISPUSSION, EUROPIUM, HOLMIUM.
+POLONIUM, In Charley Burger, and the book are as follows:

+A COMPARISON, NERRING' the 19-year-old Webster's International defines ONLY TWO definitions INTIE departments.

+In defining the word "RAY" the Spear-old Webster she remained whereas the new WEBSTER'S UNIVERSAL defines NINE departments.

+A COMPARISON, Number of pages from A to Z in Webster's laternational (Inued in 1890) 1681 Pages, Webster's Universal (JUST ISSUED) 1956 Pages, and with its Encyclopedic Appendix a total of 200 pages.

-IN SHORT, THO THE UNIVERSAL OUTCLASSES ALL
+IN SHORT, THE UNIVERSAL OUTCLASSES ALL.

+1N SHORT.
+THE UNIVERSAL OUTCLASSES ALL OTHER WEBSTER'S.

-Every word defined where it belongs
+Every word defined where it bolonge

-Does your Dictionary contain Cuba and Pana-Ma; among States
+Does your Dictionary contain among the "Flags of all Nations."
+Cuba and Pana-"Arms of the contains a complete Atlas "Biographical plates, etc., including little-at-a-time payments, for limited time only.

+States

+Oklahoma?

+No-but this one

-Ohlehoma?
-No but this one does, for it alone is up-to-date.
+does, for it alone

+is up-to-date.
 The New Edition

-contains a "Biographical Dictionary" and

-Revised 19 1909, and New Bound in full Morocco Thumb indexed or.
-24 p earns
+Revised to 1909, and New Gazetteer,

-maps, colored plates, etc., including little-also-time payments, for limited time only.
+Bound in full

+sheep, Russia,

+of Morocco.

+Thumb indexed

+without extra

+aree, Special 24 p samp

 (See next page)

-No "Supplement."
+"Supplement."
+No "added words"

-(See preceeding page)

-CAIN PRESTICE and INFLUENCE by having WEBSTER'S UNIVERSAL in AD-VANCE OF OTHERS in your locality.
-Seed no money with order, simply fill out the couper We set to the couper of the coup
+GAIN PRESTIGE and INFLUENCE by having WEBSTER'S UNIVERSAL is AD-VANCE OF OTHERS in your leading.
+Send so money with order, simply fill out the course.
+We will send you a WEBSTER'S UNIVERSAL DICTIONARY, subject to FIVE DISEXAMINATION, and you will assume so expense and be under NO OBLIGATIONS WHAT-EVER if you decide not to keep the book.

-The Saulfield Publishing Company, Akron, Ohio
+The Saalfield Publishing Company, Akron, Ohio

 Please send me one WEBSTER'S UNIVERSAL DICTIONARY. in full American Russia binding, indexed, for 5 DAYS FREE EXAMINATION.
-If satisfactory, I agree to day \$1.00 down and \$1.00 fer month for 16 months.
-If not satisfactory, I will notify you within 5 days and hold the book eubject to your order.
-(If sheep or morecco binding is desired, write for frices.)
+If satisfactory, I agree to pay \$1.00 down and \$1.00 per month for 16 months.
+If not satisfactory, I will notify you within 5 days and hold the book subject to your order.
+(If sheep or morecco binding is desired, write for prices.)

-Name

-Addra 158
+N

+A STATE

+1

+Addre 199

 H. H. SUDENDORF,

-- Sella -
+- Sells -

-Lumber to make buildings, Coal to make heat Prompt Service
+Lumber to make huildings, Coal to make heat Prompt Service

 Phone 97,

 811 North Main

 The Adam Schaff piano is remarkable for its sweetness of tone and artistic case.
 It has a world wide reputation.
 Call on Lindholm Piano Co., and see it.
 A. E. Lindholm the well known tuner now mgr.

 F. A. Vaniman, Pres.

-C. Vaniman, Cash
+C. Vaniman, Cash.

 People's State Bank

-the fertilities of the tip the tip the state of the state of the state of the

-McPherscn
+McPherson

 Kansas

 Capital and Surplus \$30,000

 Fine equipment and prompt service.
-We solicit your patronage. - - -
+We solicit your patronage.

 DIRECTORS

 J. J. Yoder, S. B. Fahnestock, D. R. Maltby, F. A. Vaniman O. Rolander, C. Vaniman

 If a boy loves a girl that's his business,

 If a girl loves a boy that's her business,

 But if they get married its our business

 to furnish them with Groceries & Queensware.

 Stutzman Strohm & Co.

 Phone 173.

 112 South Main St.